Killing Season (2013)

 91 min.
-Milennium Entertainment.
 Director: Mark Steven Johnson.
-Cast: Robert De Niro, John Travolta, Milo Ventimiglia.
+Cast: John Travolta, Robert De Niro, Milo Ventimiglia.

 Designed as a two-hander, Killing Season casts De Niro as Benjamin Ford, a former U.S. soldier whose war trauma—and perhaps one particular sin—have led him to hide from the world in a remote Tennessee cabin.
 Needlessly tipping the film's hand (presumably with the intention of creating tension that never surfaces), the film introduces us right away to angry Serbian Emil Kovac (Travolta), who narrowly survived being shot point-blank in the back (gee—I wonder who did that?).
 Kovac tramps into the woods and ingratiates himself with Ford, which is unlikely for a couple of reasons, not the least of which is Kovac identifying himself as being from where Ford was embedded, with NATO troops, when he suffered the lowest moment of his life eighteen years ago.